 Read about volunteer experiences and challenges in our Peru Amazon Conservation reviews.

 Volunteers make a direct contribution to helping preserve the Amazon rainforest in Peru through supporting the conservation research and sustainable community development projects.

 Volunteers assist in collecting data on the flora and fauna in the rainforest which is very time consuming so additional resources are essential.
 With the assistance of volunteers helping to collect additional specific data, the senior scientific team has been able to publish their findings in scientific publications.

 You will be based at the research centre which is within one of the world’s most biodiverse hotspots, the Manu Biosphere Reserve.
 Volunteers live at a verified Rainforest Alliance research centre.

-Volunteers share open-air rooms with views into the rainforest, there are generally two volunteers per room.
-There are shared bathrooms.
-There is a limited solar powered internet connection which is available for a daily fee.
+Volunteers share open-air rooms with views into the rainforest, there are generally two volunteers per room and shared bathrooms.
+There is limited solar powered internet connection.

 Not included: Flights, travel insurance and food in Cusco.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.

 |4 weeks (32 nights)||£1995||GB Pounds|

 |8 weeks (60 nights)||£3395||GB Pounds|